shinetechxian/hpmagepackupgrade/README.md

 `--product-url` - URL to one of product pages.

-_Note: Magepack will use given product page, add this product to the cart and visit both cart and checkout pages to collect dependencies._
+_Note: hpmagepackupgrade will use given product page, add this product to the cart and visit both cart and checkout pages to collect dependencies._

 Running the above command will generate `magepack.config.js` file, where you can find each of the prepared bundles with the list of modules that will be included in them.